Yevhen-Tkachenko-1/Software-Engineer-Portfolio/resources/projects/2019-MY-FIRST-COMPLEX-APP.md

     Once this requirement took place, I refactored codebase and changed development approaches to have 2 separate applications.
 At the same time, I left original app as a Base part where placed as much implementation as possible.
-    Target apps have independent slices with specification and most of the dependencies between app components are defined in Base app.
+    Target apps have independent slices with specification, and most of the dependencies between app components are defined in Base app.<br>

-    As a result, bigger part of code was in one place and reused by 2 applications so that code duplication is minimal.
+    As a result, bigger part of code was in one place and reused by 2 applications so that code duplication is minimal.<br>
     There is diagram of cross-app design at high level:

     ![](../pictures/OKO/OKO_Client_Hierarchy.PNG)